Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 - `missing` : integer 0-100.
 Optionally, filter away genes from the final unique genes matrix with fewer than N% samples called.
 The full unfiltered output is retained, the filter `Scripts/6_filter_missing.pl` creates new files with kept and discarded genes.

 - `extra_flags` : Add any extra flags here.
 These will be applied to all steps.
 It's too complex to derive which of all the many DIA-NN flags apply to which steps and in which recommended combinations.
 If you find that you have added a flag here and you receive an error at part of the workflow due to a conflicting flag or clash or a flag not being permitted at a certain command, sorry, please fix manually, document, and rerun :blush:.
-Please add flags in exact notation as you would on DIA-NN command line, and encase in double quotes, example: `extra_flags="--int-removal 0 --peak-center --no-ifs-removal --scanning-swath"`.
+Please add flags in exact notation as you would on DIA-NN command line, for example: `extra_flags=--int-removal 0 --peak-center --no-ifs-removal --scanning-swath`.

 - `project` : Your NCI project code.
 This will be added to the PBS scripts for accounting.